 Regulator: Federal Communications Commission (FCC)

-- The product must be tested to relevant section of the FCC rules on a registered or accredited test site.
+- The product must be tested to relevant section of the FCC rules by a test lab that meets the FCC criteria.
+(Certification of transmitters can only be tested at an FCC accredited lab witch has the appropriate scope).

 - Relevant test reports shall be held by the supplier as evidence of compliance.

-- The FCC logo and statement must be affixed to the product.
+- The FCC labelling and statement must be affixed to the product.

-- The test report and associated technical documentation must be submitted to the FCC or a designated TCB.
+- The test report and associated technical documentation must be submitted to the an FCC designated TCB.
 A grant is then issued for the product and associated FCC ID number.

 EMC Technologies can make all TCB arrangements on your behalf.